 You will normally have good knowledge and experience of at least one of theatre-making discipline (i.e. performance, directing, writing, design, dramaturgy, puppetry, music, visual art), together with a strong desire to bring this expertise to an experimental theatre-making environment.
 Alternatively, you may be an outstanding individual from another discipline, with an evident desire to explore interdisciplinary practice.
 You should normally have an undergraduate degree in a relevant field, (drama, theatre or performance studies) though applications from students of other disciplines will be considered.

 Months of entry

-Students will develop their own practice and scholarship, learn key practices in applied theatre, engage with new ideas in the field, undertake project-based study examining specific professional work with a range of client groups, or specialise in working with people whose lives have been affected by the criminal justice system.
+- Project-based study examining specific professional work with a varied range of client groups or specialising in working with people whose lives have been affected by the criminal justice system.

 Information for international students

 Central holds international auditions/interviews.
 Please see Central’s website for details.
 To book a place please email firstname.lastname@example.org.
 If you are unable to attend in person, the course admissions tutor may offer you the opportunity of a distance audition/interview.

 Applicants for whom English is not their first language are required to prove their English language proficiency by gaining an overall score of 7.0 in an IELTS test.
 We do accept equivalent English language qualifications

 More information for international students can be found on Central’s website.